a-musing-moose/a-musing-moose.github.com/_posts/2012-04-05-looping-over-a-large-mysql-table.md

 # Looping over really big database tables

-I deals with large (not Big with a capital B but still pretty large) amounts of data quite often.
+I deal with large (not Big with a capital B but still pretty large) amounts of data quite often.
 We have recently been trying to optimise what would appear to be a fairly simple problem - iterating over the entire contents of a table.